Combine floating and wading to hit water that shore-bound anglers can't reach and boat anglers blow by. Perfect for clients who think differently!

 September through early October can be excellent for float & wade trips, or they can be awful.
 It comes down to weather and water conditions.

 On the Stillwater River, the situation is reversed.
-Warm weather and higher flows keep the river high enough to get a raft down, while the fish are beginning to cluster up since most of the water is getting shallow.
-Cold weather and/or low water make this river too low to float even with whitewater rafts, ending the float-wade season.
+Warm weather and higher flows keep the river high enough to scrape a raft down over the shallow spots, but the fish jam into small areas to feed.
+Cold weather and/or low water make this river too low to float even with whitewater rafts, making walk-wade trips the sole option.

 Late Autumn Float & Wades (October and Early November)